Monoidal Bousfield Localizations and Algebras over Operads: Preservation of algebras over -cofibrant operads

 \begin{theorem} Suppose $P$ is a $\Sigma$-cofibrant operad and $\M$ is a monoidal model category.
 Then $P$-alg is a semi-model category. \end{theorem}

 This theorem, applied to both $\M$ and $L_\C(\M)$ (if the localization is monoidal), endows the categories of $P$-algebras in $\M$ and $L_\C(\M)$ with inherited semi-model structures.
 By Corollary \ref{cor:loc-pres-alg-for-semi}, monoidal Bousfield localizations preserve algebras over $\Sigma$-cofibrant operads.
-In particular, monoidal localizations preserve $A_\infty$ and $E_\infty$ algebras in $\M$, where $A_\infty$ and $E_\infty$ are any operads which are $\Sigma$-cofibrant and weakly equivalent to $Ass$ and $Com$ in the category $Coll(\M)$.
+In particular, monoidal localizations preserve $A_\infty$ and $E_\infty$-algebras in $\M$, since these algebras are encoded by $A_\infty$ and $E_\infty$-operads $P$ that are $\Sigma$-cofibrant (and weakly equivalent to $Ass$ and $Com$ respectively in the category $Coll(\M)$).
 When $\M$ is a category of spectra we are free to work with operads valued in spaces because the $\Sigma^\infty$ functor will take a $(\Sigma$-cofibrant) space-valued operad to a $(\Sigma$-cofibrant) spectrum-valued operad with the same algebras.